MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 Create an Azure KeyVault and populate all the necessary secrets.
 For more information, see [Quickstart: Set and retrieve a secret from Azure Key Vault using Azure CLI](/azure/key-vault/quick-create-cli).
 Then, configure a [KeyVault FlexVolume](https://github.com/Azure/kubernetes-keyvault-flexvol/blob/master/README.md) to make those secrets accessible to pods.

-You will also need to update the startup script used to bootstrap your Spring Boot application.
+You'll also need to update the startup script used to bootstrap your Spring Boot application.
 This script must import the certificates into the keystore used by Spring Boot before starting the application.

 ### Build and push the Docker image to Azure Container Registry